ceph/ceph/doc/cephfs/mount-using-kernel-driver.rst

  Mount CephFS using Kernel Driver
 =================================

 The CephFS kernel driver is part of the Linux kernel.
-It allows mounting CephFS as a regular file system with native kernel performance.
+It makes possible the mounting of CephFS as a regular file system with native kernel performance.
 It is the client of choice for most use-cases.

-.. note:: CephFS mount device string now uses a new (v2) syntax.
-The mount
-          helper (and the kernel) is backward compatible with the old syntax.
-          This means that the old syntax can still be used for mounting with newer mount helpers and kernel.
-However, it is recommended to use the new syntax whenever possible.
+.. note:: The CephFS mount device string now uses a new syntax ("v2").
+The mount helper is backward compatible with the old syntax.
+The kernel is backward-compatible with the old syntax.
+This means that the old syntax can still be used for mounting with newer mount helpers and with the kernel.

 Prerequisites
 =============

 Complete General Prerequisites
 ------------------------------
-Go through the prerequisites required by both, kernel as well as FUSE mounts, in `Mount CephFS: Prerequisites`_ page.
+Go through the prerequisites required by both kernel and FUSE mounts, as described on the `Mount CephFS: Prerequisites`_ page.

 Is mount helper present?
 ------------------------
-``mount.ceph`` helper is installed by Ceph packages.
+The ``mount.ceph`` helper is installed by Ceph packages.
 The helper passes the monitor address(es) and CephX user keyrings, saving the Ceph admin the effort of passing these details explicitly while mounting CephFS.
-If the helper is not present on the client machine, CephFS can still be mounted using the kernel driver, but only by passing these details explicitly to the ``mount`` command.
+If the helper is not present on the client machine, CephFS can still be mounted using the kernel driver but only by passing these details explicitly to the ``mount`` command.
-To check whether ``mount.ceph`` is present on your system, run the following command:
+To check whether ``mount.ceph`` is present on your system, run the following
+command:

 .. prompt:: bash #